 The passport application process can take several weeks, so it’s important to apply for your first-time or renewal passport as soon as you know you and your family will need them.
 You can check the current approximate processing time on the State Department’s Travel website.

-The good news is the Postal Service has 4,800 passport acceptance facilities around the country that can accept first-time passport applications on behalf of the U.S. Department of State.
-It’s easy to find one by using the USPS™ Locator for a list of Post Office™ locations near you that process passports.
+The good news is that the Postal Service has 4,800 facilities around the country that can accept first-time passport applications on behalf of the U.S. Department of State.
+It’s easy to find one by using the USPS Locator.

-On April 2, the Department of State increased the passport execution fee from $25 to $35.
-That’s the fee that you’re charged for submitting your passport application to a passport acceptance agent (a United States Post Office, state or local government or State Department official) for verification and review.
+The Department of State passport execution fee for submitting your application to a passport acceptance agent (a United States Post Office, state or local government or State Department official) for verification and review is $35.
 For more information, see details at the Department of State website.